 Polish Home Internships

 The Polish Home Association offers internships to UW students.
-They entail working for the Association and its Board, for the Polish Home Foundation or for other affiliated organizations (such as the Seattle-Gdynia Sister City Association, the UW Polish Studies Endowment Committee, etc.).
+They entail working for the Association and its Board, for the Polish Home Foundation, or for other affiliated organizations (such as the Seattle-Gdynia Sister City Association, or the UW Polish Studies Endowment Committee).
 Duties might include administrative and fundraising activities or other projects.
 Two current proposals involve archiving and digitizing documents and photographs relating to the history of the PHA (since 1919) and the Seattle-Gdynia Sister City Association’s Seattle Polish Film Festival (since 1992).

 The PHA president will direct and oversee the student’s work.
 Prof. Katarzyna Dziwirek is the UW faculty contact, responsible for monitoring the progress of the academic part of the project and assigning a grade.